wangare-i/webapp-on-EKS/README.md

 # webapp-on-EKS

-erson A, a member of the DevOps team of a famous Korean company, will be in charge of a project to develop a new web applications.
+Person A, a member of the DevOps team of a famous Korean company, will be in charge of a project to develop a new web applications.
 The application should be satisfied with the following:

 Quickly reflect changes when new requests are occurred Easy scaling